-- support meritorious research, - · expose students to research, and - strengthen the research environment of the institution. - 7.
-Budget Information: Project period is limited to 3 years.
-Direct costs are limited to \$300,000 over the entire project period.
-The entire budget, for all years of the award, must be requested in the first budget year.
-Do not complete budget periods 2 or 3.
+- 7. Budget Information: You may request a project period of up to 2 years.
+The combined budget for direct costs for the two-year project period may not exceed \$275,000.
+No more than \$200,000 may be requested in any single year.
 Individual FOAs may require additional budget information.
 Review the Application and Submission Information section of the FOA for detailed instructions. - 8.
 Title: Limited to 200 characters (includes spaces and punctuation marks). - 9.
 Project Summary (Abstract): - No longer than 30 lines of text. - Succinct and accurate description of the proposed work, able to stand on its own (separate from the application).
 Should be informative to other persons working in the same or related fields and understandable to a scientifically literate reader.
 Avoid both descriptions of past accomplishments and the use of the first person. - State the application's broad, long-term objectives and specific aims, making reference to the health relatedness of the project (i.e., relevance to the mission of the agency).
 Describe the research design and methods for achieving the stated goals.
 Be sure that the project summary reflects the key focus of the proposed project so that the application can be appropriately categorized.
 Do not include proprietary, confidential information or trade secrets in the project summary.
-If the application is funded, the project summary will be entered into an NIH database and made available on the NIH Research Portfolio Online

-Reporting Tool (RePORT) and will become public information.
+If the application is funded, the project summary will be entered into an NIH database and made available on the NIH Research Portfolio Online Reporting Tool (RePORT) and will become public information.
 Note that the "Project Summary/Abstract" attachment is not same as the "Research Strategy" attachment.